-ECONOMICS I (MACROECONOMICS) ECON 102
+ECON 102 ECONOMICS I (MACROECONOMICS)

-Credits: 3 (F based on sufficient demand) This course presents the principles underlying the operation of a macroeconomic system through the study of the national and world economies as a whole.
+This course presents the principles underlying the operation of a macroeconomic system through the study of the national and world economies as a whole.
 Topics explored include gross domestic product, full employment, economic growth, surplus and deficits, income distribution, balance of trade, protectionism, government policies, and international trade.